 How sleep can support productivity

 Thankfully, there are things you can do as an employer to support your employees in sleeping well.
-In this article we’ll cover the problem with poor sleep, how it affects business productivity, and our five top tips for helping your employees sleep better.
+In this article we’ll cover the challenges of poor sleep, how it affects your team’s productivity, and our five top tips for helping your employees sleep better.

-Alongside long-term health issues, a lack of sleep can lead to daily struggles with fatigue, low mood, poor concentration, a weakened immune system and in some instances anxiety and depression.
-All things which can reduce a person’s ability to live well and be productive.
+A lack of sleep can lead to daily struggles with fatigue, low mood, poor concentration, a weakened immune system and in some instances anxiety and depression.
+All factors which can reduce a person’s ability to live well and be productive.
+We found that almost 3 out of 4 of people have been negatively impacted by poor sleep within a 4 week period.
+Of these, 23% reported experiencing anxiety and 22% problems with concentration.
+We also found that the negative impact of poor sleep affects younger, working age groups more than it does those aged 55 and over.
 At work, sleep deprivation makes manageable tasks feel more difficult, and therefore they can take longer to complete.

 What’s more, shift workers or anyone working non-traditional hours may be uniquely impacted by sleep issues, in what has been described as Shift Work Sleep Disorder.
 These employees are at a greater risk of experiencing a lack of energy, slower reaction times and irritability, caused by lack of sleep.
 Depending on the industry, this could create dangerous working conditions.